 Opt for a Mix of Grain Patterns and Sizes

 Color isn't the only element that distinguishes a wood finish.
 The grain pattern and size matter too.
 The grain pattern refers to the stripes, swirls or flame-like shapes you see in the wood.
 The grain pattern size is simply the scale of those elements.
 Just as you'd use a mix of fabric patterns and pattern scales to add interest, opt for a mix of varying wood grains as well.

 When you decorate with different wood finishes, you have to be careful about both their placement in the room and their proximity to each other.

-If all of the dark woods end up one side of the room, for example, that side will look too heavy and the room will appear lopsided.
+For example, if all of the dark woods end up one side of the room, that side will look too heavy and the room will appear lopsided.
 Instead, scatter finishes that are close in color throughout the room for a visually balanced look.

 Adjust the Contrast

 It's fine to start slow when mixing wood finishes for the first time.